sankarvj/datasync/README.md

     5) In the above pipe, before the "adapter" the object should maintain local scope and after that the object should maintain server scope.

     6) Android sync adapter is only in charge of running your code, it has no idea how your data should be synced with the server.
 But this sync adapter is somewhat intelligent since it knows some basic context of your model and by using that it should take care sync operations of its own.

+    7) If someone break rules handle it gracefully and intimate user with meaningful log message

 #Problems